-Jonny grew up in South Auckland, New Zealand.
-He found school extremely difficult, having undiagnosed dyslexia and other disabilities which led him to failing all his subjects and being bullied time and time again.
+Jonny Shannon is a International Tech entrepreneur & Motivational Speaker based in Sydney, Australia.
+He grew up in South Auckland, New Zealand and found school extremely difficult, having undiagnosed dyslexia and other disabilities which led him to failing all his subjects and being bullied.
 After overreacting too many times, Jonny was finally expelled for fighting too much & not showing up to school.
 It wasn’t until his last school that a counsellor took him aside to work through some of the key issues he was facing.
 The difference for Jonny was from “night to day”.
 He quickly turned his academic performance around and focused on his emotional well being.
 Surprised in the difference seeing a counsellor made, he committed to doing youth work to help other students like him in the future.

 After a short time in the NZ Army, Jonny moved to Australia to become a qualified youth-worker.
 He later took some time off and co-started four companies; one of which was ‘Pushpay’, an app that helps people give to charities, now on the ASX and one of the fastest growing SasS companies in Australian history, worth over $1 Billion.
 He took this success & resources to re-dedicate his life to full-time youth work, this time focusing on interviewing youth-psychologists & speaking at schools on various health topics.

 Jonny has 5 brothers and a sister.
-His father runs a charity in India and his mother is a sought-after counsellor & speaker who works in maximum security prison.
-When Jonny’s not busy trying to change the world he likes to switch off by listening to podcast, drawing, reading, playing video-games and surf.
+His father runs a charity in India and his mother is a sought-after counsellor & speaker who works in maximum security prisons.
+When Jonny’s not busy trying to change the world he likes to switch off by listening to podcast, designing and reading.